-Shanker, who moved in August to the Foreign Corrupt Practices Act unit in the criminal division’s fraud section on detail as senior litigation counsel, has been at the Department of Justice for almost 15 years.
+Shanker, who moved to the Foreign Corrupt Practices Act unit in the criminal division’s fraud section on detail as senior litigation counsel, has been at the Department of Justice for more than 15 years.
 He has spent most of his DOJ career in the criminal division’s appellate section.

 Shanker began his DOJ career as an attorney in the criminal division’s appellate section in 2005, according to his LinkedIn profile.
 He served for 18 months as acting deputy chief of staff and counselor to the assistant attorney general during Lanny Breuer’s tenure as criminal division chief.

 Shanker next became deputy chief of the criminal division’s appellate section in 2014, where he remained until July.
 Shanker has briefed and argued almost 60 federal criminal cases across twelve federal courts of appeals.

 A Department of Justice press release from 2015 announcing that Shanker received the John Marshall Award for Handling of Appeals described the prosecutor as “soft-spoken” and “never flummoxed by… a long dormant statute suddenly restored to life”.
 He has secured dozens of appellate victories, the press release says, defending the convictions of corrupt public officials, drug dealers, narcoterrorists and violent carjackers.

 Shanker litigated the case against Guantanamo Bay detainee Khalid Shaikh Mohammad, who was accused of orchestrating the 9/11 terrorist attacks.
 The slow-moving case has not yet been resolved and is stuck in pretrial hearings.